SwitchcraftUK/interview/README.md

 - Feel free to google anything you're not sure about.
 - Think about how you might validate what you've done is correct?
 - Email chris.berry@switchcraft.co.uk if you get really stuck with something.

+## Setup debugging

+- If you get a 137 error from the frontend while running in docker it is likely you don't have docker configured with enough memory.
+Try going to settings -> resources in the docker UI and increasing the memory.
+We've tested with the default of 2GB but you may run into issues with less.